This family guide to Kauai post originally appeared on Marcie in Mommyland

 Snorkel rental shops also keep on top of the surf conditions and can make recommendations.

 Snorkeling off boats is fun.
 They usually anchor at a safe spot and you don’t have to worry about finding a good place to snorkel on Kauai.

 Since Kauai is home to the wettest spot on Earth (Mt.
 Waialeale) they also have lots of beautiful waterfalls.
 Some are easy to drive to and others take a bit more work.

-There’s even a family-friendly Kauai Waterfalls Tour you can book that’s just 3 hours long.
 Here are some of my favorites to see with kids:

 Do you remember the old TV show Fantasy Island?
 The opening credits feature Wailua Falls on the East Shore.
 But, that’s not why you should add it to your Kauai itinerary.

 Add it because it’s impressive to look at AND you can see it from the parking lot.

 So, if your kids are napping in the car, you can pull into a parking spot and marvel at the falls.

 This is another Kauai waterfall that’s easy to get to.
 You can follow the signs to the scenic lookout on the East Shore.
 From the lookout, you can see Opaekaa Falls and Kamokila Hawaiian Village.